karunendumishra/remix-project/libs/remixd/README.md

 # Remixd

-`remixd` is a tool that intend to be used with [Remix IDE](https://github.com/ethereum/remix-project) (aka.
+`remixd` is a tool that intend to be used with [XIDE](https://github.com/ethereum/remix-project) (aka.
 Browser-Solidity).
 It allows a websocket connection between
-`Remix IDE` (web application) and the local computer.
+`XIDE` (web application) and the local computer.

-Practically Remix IDE makes available a folder shared by `remixd`.
+Practically XIDE makes available a folder shared by `remixd`.

 More details are explained in this [tutorial](https://remix-ide.readthedocs.io/en/latest/remixd.html).